A Mean Field Approach to Empirical Bayes Estimation in High-dimensional Linear Regression: Variational approximation: naive mean field

-where $\widetilde{M}_p({\bm \gamma}, \mathbf{w} ,\nu({\bf p}))$ is as defined in~\eqref{eq:Tilde-M_p}.
-Note that~\eqref{eq:Opt-M_p} is a finite dimensional smooth optimization problem, with variables ${\bf p} \in \Delta_k$ and ${\bm \gamma}\in \R^p$, which can be solved via a variety of first order optimization methods.
-In our numerical studies, we used an iterative approach to solving~\eqref{eq:Opt-M_p}, where we fix ${\bm \gamma}$ and optimize over ${\bf p} \in \Delta_k$, and then fix ${\bf p}$ and optimize over ${\bm \gamma}$.
 For a fixed ${\bm \gamma}$ to optimize over ${\bf p}$, we used projected gradient descent (see e.g.,~\citet[Chapter 8]{Beck-2017}) as ${\bf p}$ is constrained to lie in the unit simplex $\Delta_k$.
 On the other hand, for a fixed ${\bf p} \in \Delta_k$ to optimize over ${\bm \gamma}$, we used the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm --- an iterative method for solving nonlinear optimization problems (see e.g.,~\citet[Chapter 6]{Nocedal-Wright-2006}) --- implemented via the \texttt{optim} function in the \texttt{stats} package in the \texttt{R} programming language.
 To initialize the iterations, we start from an estimate $\hat{\bbeta}$ of $\bbeta$ --- we advocate using the ordinary least squares estimator (when $p$ is relatively small compared to $n$) or the Lasso with a small penalty parameter (when $n$ and $p$ are comparable).
 Given $\hat{\bbeta}$, we set $\bgamma = \mathbf{w} - A \hat{\bbeta}$ (see Appendix~\ref{sec:Opt-Algo} for an intuition behind this initialization).
 The initialization for $\mathbf{p}$ is easier; we just set $\mathbf{p} = (1/k,\ldots, 1/k) \in \R^k$.
 In Appendix~\ref{sec:Opt-Algo} we give the explicit expressions for the gradient of the objective $\widetilde{M}_p({\bm \gamma}, \mathbf{w} ,\nu({\bf p}))$ w.r.t.~the parameters ${\bm \gamma}$ and ${\bf p}$.
+We note that our BFGS algorithm is generally guaranteed to converge to a local optimum rather than a global maximum.
+However, the algorithm exhibits excellent performance in practice.
+It would be interesting to know if the BFGS algorithm converges to a global optimizer under some conditions on the design; we leave this for future work.